AP sources: SolarWinds hack got emails of top DHS officials - WTMJ

 The FAA initially told the AP in mid-February that it had not been affected by the SolarWinds hack, only to issue a second statement a few days later that it was continuing to investigate.

 At least one other Cabinet member besides Wolf was affected.
-The hackers were able to obtain the private schedules of officials at the Energy Department, including then-Secretary Dan Brouillette, one former high-placed administration official said.
+The hackers were able to obtain the schedules of officials at the Energy Department, including then-Secretary Dan Brouillette, one former high-placed administration official said.
+The schedules were not confidential and are subject to open records laws.

 The new disclosures provide a fuller picture of what kind of data was taken in the SolarWinds hack.
 Several congressional hearings have been held on the subject, but they have been notably short on details.